bitcoinpup/Peritas/README.md

 ## White Paper Purpose

-This white paper outlines the technical and strategic vision for Peritas, providing a comprehensive explanation of:
+The [white paper](https://github.com/bitcoinpup/Peritas/blob/main/Peritas%20White%20Paper.md) outlines the technical and strategic vision for Peritas, providing a comprehensive explanation of:

 - The need for improved self-custody solutions in the Bitcoin ecosystem.
 - The use of multi-signature setups to increase security for Bitcoin users.